Society-Against-Mass-Entropy/coinbase_position_builder_bot/README.md

 # Scripting Tools

 ## Tax Calculator
 NOTE: I am not an accountant.
 I am not a fiduciary.
-You are responsible for the accuracy of your own tax reporting and usage of this tool is not garunteed to give you accurate results.
+You are responsible for the accuracy of your own tax reporting and usage of this tool is not guaranteed to give you accurate results.
 I use it.
 It's for me.
 If you want to use it, you are responsible for reviewing the code and making sure it is accurate for your accounting needs/purposes.

-### Calculate Short-term and Long-term and Captital Gains for a Calendar Year
+### Calculate Short-term and Long-term and Capital Gains for a Calendar Year
 ```
 CPBB_TICKER=BTC CPBB_CURRENCY=USD CPBB_YEAR=2020 node tax_fifo.js
 ```

-## APY Adjustor
+## APY Adjuster
 If you want to change your APY and back-edit all your history so your Target is adjusted to be that APY consistently for your whole history (this will compound).
 You can run like so:
 ```
 # updates the BTC-USD history with 150% APY (creates a new ./data/history.BTC-USD.fixed.apy.tsv that will need to be reviewed and copied into your history.BTC-USD.tsv)